MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Under Edit->Project Settings->Project->Maps & Modes I provide a VPPlayerController that manages all user input and controls everything.
 This is required or nothing will work.
 If you want to use this project with a level that requires it's own PlayerController you will need to figure out how to combine mine and yours.
 I also provide a VPGameState and VPGameMode which are currently EMPTY and not required.

 If you change and recompile the VPCamera blueprint, Unreal may remove the cameras from the composure passes.
 If your CG cameras stop working after changing something, check each of the VPStudioBackground, GarbageMatte and VPStudioForeground actors and make sure the "camera source" is override and the Target Camera Actor is VPCamera 1 & 2.

-My dual camera system is always rendering both camera views.
-If you are having trouble hitting the frame rate you want, go into Window->Composure Compositing and turn off any composure passes you aren't using.
-If you only have one camera turn off everything numbered "2".
-Depending on what you are filming, you may not need to render all the foreground, background and garbage matte passes either.

 # Features